Step up your bathroom by stepping down your shower pan!

 Innovate Building Solutions offers both standard and custom shower bases.
 It’s best to use standard pans (if your space is the right size) since they’re lower priced.
 What’s nice we’re able to customize your drain location (even in a standard pan – with the exception of the 60 x 32 size).

 However, if your drain is in a non-standard location, or you have a unique shape a standard solution will not work.
 If you’re not sure if a standard or custom base is best, contact one of our shower and bathroom designers.

 Shower pans can be as unique as the people who own them.
 Innovate can help you with any of these unique shower pan projects up to a size of 92” x 68”

 We can work with you if you have a NEO angle shower (i.e. a corner shower with glass along angled glass along the front), an offset shower with 4 or more walls, a walk in shower or even a diagonal design.

 If you’re looking for a stylish, unique and contemporary shower pan with class you haven’t seen in most bases – the textured floor polymarble base (in either matte black or matte white colors) is for you.
 Underneath it’s clean-lined contemporary design, you’ll find a base built to last.
 Here’s a few key features you’ll love.

 A durable manufactured composite of polyester resin and stone particles.
-It’s matte black or matte white color pigments flows throughout the base.
+It’s matte black color pigment flows throughout the base.
 Textured floor pans which feel wonderful under your feet – and look even better.
-You’ll love the look of the wood, slate, and stone textures in the up-to-date white and matte black colors.
+You’ll love the look of the wood, slate, and stone textures in the up-to-date matte black color.
 This stone base is simple to clean and has ZERO grout joints to maintain.